oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

  ```

 A Producer sending an OpenC2 request _always_ includes its
-identifier in the message `from` field, allowing Consumers
+identifier in the message `from` field, allowing receiving Consumers
-receiving the request to know its origin.
+to know the origin of the request.
 A Consumer sending a
 response to an OpenC2 request _always_ includes its identifier in
 the message `from` field, allowing responses to the same request
-from different actuators to be identified by the Producer
+from different Consumers to be identified by the Producer
 receiving the responses.

 When publishing an OpenC2 request, the Producer can use the `to`